kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

 https://storage.googleapis.com/k8s-triage/index.html
 -->

-When the field is true, we will verify that there exists a headless service per replica.
+- When field is set to Shared, verify that there is only one headless service

-When the field is false, we will verify that only one headless service exists.
+- When field is set to UniquePerReplica, verify that the number of headless services is lws.Spec.Replicas + 1

+- When updating the field, verify that the correct number of headless services exist after update
 ##### e2e tests

 <!--